KosmasDev/dbt-task-jaffle-shop/README.md

 > [!IMPORTANT]
 > Before removing any files, ensure that each existing folder contains a placeholder file named .gitkeep.
 This will allow you to clean up unnecessary files while still preserving the folder structure in version control.

-## 🚧 Setup and Configuration
-In this section, you’ll set up all the foundational components required to run the project in dbt Cloud - including configuring Snowflake, creating a dbt Cloud account, and initializing a new dbt project.

-### 🟨 Configure Snowflake for dbt Cloud
+## 🟨 Configure Snowflake for dbt Cloud
 1. Connect to your Snowflake Account.
 2. Ensure you have selected the `ACCOUNTADMIN` role to be able to create new roles and grant privileges.
 3. Create a logical database in your data warehouse for this project.
 The database name used in this project is `dbt_analytics`.
 In this project, both the source tables and the model-generated tables/views are stored in the same database: dbt_analytics.